yuulive/xi/README.md

 idea of moving data from point A to B, with the operators that transform the data.
 The result is that the library must deal with queues of data, queue lengths and backpressure.

-_Froop has no queues_
+_xi has no queues_

-Every `Sink::update()` of data into the tree of operations executes synchronously.
-Froop has no operators that dispatches "later", i.e. no `delay()` or other time shifting operations.
+Every `Sink::update()` of data into the tree of operations executes synchronously. xi has no operators that dispatches "later", i.e. no `delay()` or other time shifting operations.

-That also means froop also has no internal threads, futures or otherwise.
+That also means xi also has no internal threads, futures or otherwise.

 ## Thread safe

-Every part of the froop tree is thread safe.
+Every part of the xi tree is thread safe.
 You can move a `Sink` into another thread, or subscribe and propagate on a UI main thread.
 The thread that calls `Sink::update()` is the thread executing the entire tree.

-That safety comes at a cost, froop is not a zero cost abstraction library.
+That safety comes at a cost, xi is not a zero cost abstraction library.
 Every part of the tree is protected by a mutex lock.
 This is fine for most applications since a lock without contention is not much overhead in the execution.
 But if you plan on having lots of threads simultaneously updating many values into the tree, you might